SachinMaharana/isabella/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-isabella is a project that let's you write smart bookmarks in Rust inspired by bunny and use it right from your browser. one of the projects i am doing while learning Rust programming Language.
+isabella is a project that let's you write smart bookmarks in Rust inspired by [bunny](http://www.bunny1.org/), a tool by facebook, and use it right from your browser.
+One of the projects i am doing while learning Rust programming Language.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->